yjschein/Predicting_Car_Accident_Severity/readme.md

 ![](images/geo.png)

 ## Dataset
-We used the "Chicago Car Crash Dataset" from Kaggle.com
+We used the "Chicago Car Crash Dataset" from Kaggle.com.
+The dataset initially had 431,257 rows, but we shrunk it down enough to clean the data and also not lose valuable information that would effect our results.

 ## Data Cleaning
 The dataset initially had 431257 rows and 49 columns.
 Most of the columns were